 The table of services includes a column for each service property.

 Notes on Individual Services

-For the %Service_Bindings service, there are a pair of resources that manage access: the %Service_Object resource and the %Service_SQL resource.
-Once a user has authenticated, these two resources control whether data is accessible to the user as either objects or SQL respectively.
+For the %Service_Bindings service, there are three resources that manage access: the %Service_Native resource, the %Service_Object resource and the %Service_SQL resource.
+Once a user has authenticated, these resources control whether data is accessible to the user through the Native SDKs, as objects, or through SQL respectively.
 (If a user has table-level SQL privileges on data, then InterSystems IRIS automatically grants an authenticated user the %Service_SQL:Use privilege for the duration of the connection.)

 This service also controls access to Studio.
 For more information about Studio and security, see Integration with InterSystems Security.